kdenhartog/indy-dev/python/doc/getting_started-5.0 Raw Message Flows.md

 The following documents, at a high-level, Activity 5, a subset of the tasks in the _Sally buys a car" Getting Started Scenario.

 The message flows include all JSON messages exchanged between:
-- Any pair of the 5 agents:
+- Any pair of the 6 agents:
     - Sovrin Steward (SS)
     - Government (G)
     - Faber College (FC)
     - Acme Corp (AC)
     - Thrift Bank (TB)
     - Alice (A)
-- Any of the 5 agents and the interactions with their local wallet
+- Any one of the agents in the interactions with their local wallet
-- Any of the 5 agents and their interactions with their local, shared replica of the Ledger
+- Any one of the agents in their interactions with their local, shared replica of the Ledger

 ## High-level Task Flow